osaxma/mid/README.md

 # mid

 > ⚠️ warning: the project is still experimental!
+>
+> so things may change often until a stable version is released.

 `mid` is a tool to build an end-to-end typesafe API in dart.
 The tool generates an API server and a client library in addition to handling requests and managing communication between the server and the client.